blocknative/web3-onboard/docs/src/routes/docs/[...1]overview/[...3]onboard.js-migration-guide/+page.md

 }
 ```

-The full list of CSS variables for web3-onboard is available [here](/docs/modules/core#custom-styling).
+The full list of CSS variables for Web3 Onboard is available [here](/docs/modules/core#custom-styling).

 ### Other Important Changes

-There are also other notable infrastructural changes in Web3-Onboard:
+There are also other notable infrastructural changes in Web3 Onboard:

 - Dynamic Imports of dependencies
 - Wallet Provider Standardization